 In the final phase, you’ll be asked to evaluate your progress after these sessions.
 Your therapist will do the same.

 Multiple independent and controlled studies have shown that EMDR therapy is an effective treatment for PTSD.
 It’s even one of the Department of Veterans Affairs’ strongly recommended options to treat PTSD.

-One study of 22 people found that EMDR therapy helped 77 percent of individuals using EMDR therapy to treat PTSD.
+A 2012 study of 22 people found that EMDR therapy helped 77 percent of the individuals with psychotic disorder and PTSD.
 It found that their hallucinations, delusions, anxiety, and depression symptoms were significantly improved after treatment.
 The study also found that symptoms were not exacerbated during treatment.